-7. Bonsoir Lune The beloved children's book Goodnight Moon was written in 1947 by Margaret Wise Brown (1910-1952), with illustrations by Clement Hurd.
+7. BONSOIR LUNE - The beloved children's book Goodnight Moon was written in 1947 by Margaret Wise Brown (1910-1952), with illustrations by Clement Hurd.
 This gentle bedtime story could not be simpler-a small one saying goodnight to all the familiar objects around him as the room darkens, and the moon rises.
 It has been published in many languages, including French, chosen for this float's title.

-Wikipedia, Good Night Moon http://en.wikipedia.org/wiki/Goodnight Moon Margaret Wise Brown Homepage http://www.margaretwisebrown.com/ 8.
-The Cow Jumped Over the Moon The rhyme which begins "Hey Diddle Diddle..." is one of the best known of all nursery rhymes.
+8. THE COW JUMPED OVER THE MOON - The rhyme which begins "Hey Diddle Diddle..." is one of the best known of all nursery rhymes.
 While it is impossible to know exactly who wrote this fantasy rhyme, or when, some suggest it may have originated in Elizabethan times, and may even have been a clever political satire.
 The first known publication is dated 1765.